UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

-Be warned, this is going to be a fairly complex lab with a lot of new technologies, and for some may prove one of the most challenging labs of the semester.
+Be warned, this is going to be a fairly complex lab with a lot of new technologies, and for some may prove one of the most challenging labs of the semester!
 Come prepared, work well together, work smart, and ask lots of questions when you get stuck!

 ## Project setup